 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

 To conclude, although the causes of violent behaviour in sports events are needed to be considered from a different angle, the financial losses stemming from losing wager can be suitably responsible for such manners.
-Nevertheless, it could be under control by legislating stricter laws regarding wagering, in particular, in the field of athletic.
+Nevertheless, it could be under control by legislating stricter laws regarding wagering, in particular, in the field of sports competitions.